 There are typically students at the studio by 5:30am Monday-Friday for those students who need to get an earlier start.
 Let us know if you need to start earlier and we will provide the code to enter the studio.

-For Students new to the mysore method of practice, you can come to the Intro to Mysore class we offer on Mondays and Wednesdays at 6pm.
-Or just show up and the teacher will get you started.
+For Students new to the Mysore method of practice, please just come and the teacher will get you started.
 When first beginning the Ashtanga practice, the practice will be short but gradually over time you will build strength, flexibility and stamina to move deeper into the practice.
 It is important that you don’t rush the process.
 Slow but steady is important with practice.

 In Ashtanga Yoga it is traditional to rest from asana practice on new and full moon days.
 The ocean’s tides are higher and lower on these days as is our own energy.
-They are also considered auspicious days and best to respect and rest, doing other forms of devotional or mindful practices.
-We also take rest days on Saturdays.
+They are also considered auspicious days and best to respect and rest, and do other forms of devotional or mindful practices.
 Menstuating women are encouraged to take the first 3 days off from practice- known as "ladies holiday".